Prospective Ph.D and M.Sc students

 If you are interested in doing a PhD in the LANDteam there are a few different ways to make that happen:

 Many students come through the E4 DTP, which is based here in the School of GeoSciences.
-This is only open to students who are resident in the UK (pretty much).
+This is mainly open to students who are resident in the UK, but now there are some slots for international students.
 Nearly every year I advertise projects for the DTP.
 You can find out how the DTP works here: https://www.ed.ac.uk/e4-dtp.
 Project are normally advertised in the autumn with interviews in Jan/Feb for a start in Sept.

 For non-UK students, there are University scholarships that might be suitable.
 See here.
-The Principal’s Career Development Scholarship and the Edinburgh Global Research Scholarships are ones that we have had success with in the past, along with non-University scholarships.
-For these you will need to develop your own project idea, so please contact Casey early on in the process.
+There are also lots of non-University scholarships, such as the Commonwealth ones that we have had success with in the past.
+For these you will need to develop your own project idea, so please contact me early on in the process.

 I always welcome inquiries from potential PhD, M.Res or M.Sc students interested in land use change, ecosystems ecology and the dynamics of socio-ecological systems.
 Taught M.Sc students should contact Casey if there are interested in doing their dissertation projects on a related topic.